PioneeringTechLab/laravel-sudo/README.md

 });
 ```

 This is just an example, of course, but the above route group would first ensure that the individual is authenticated before attempting to access the sections.
-If the individual is authenticated, they would then be greeted with a password re-prompt if "sudo mode" is not currently active based upon the criteria set forth in the [Sudo Middleware](#sudo-middleware) section.
+If the individual is authenticated, they would then be greeted with a password re-prompt if "sudo mode" is not currently active based upon the criteria set forth in the [Sudo Criteria](#sudo-criteria) section.

 ### Sudo Middleware

+#### Sudo Criteria

+In order for the currently-authenticated user to be prompted with the password re-prompt, one of the following criteria must be met:

+1. The user is entering a "sudo mode" section for the first time in the session
+2. The length of time described by the [SUDO_DURATION](#sudo-duration) environment variable has passed since the user last entered his password
+3. The user attempted to enter "sudo mode" and the re-authentication attempt failed due to an incorrect password

+#### Sudo Functionality

 TBD